kyeonne/DMS2024/README.md

 - New level
 - Additional backgrounds
 - display icons
+- Able to use 'W' and 'S' keys to control the plane as well
 ### Implemented and Not Working Properly
 - Shielding mechanic: The appearance and removal of shields are not working as expected
 ### Not Implemented